 While golf seems easy to play, it can quickly turn into a maddening experience.
 Have seen those occasional player tantrums?
 But why such cases happen in golf?

 There are many factors that should be attended to especially in the case of ensuring a satisfying golfing experience – one that does not involve you hating yourself.
-Some look at the clubs they’re using, while others just don’t want to miss practice to ensure mastery.
+Some look at the quality of golf clubs they’re using, while others just don’t want to miss practice to ensure mastery.
 Or, it could be just the golf ball.

 That is right!
 You could have mastered your strokes and have the best clubs in the bag, but couple those aspects with the wrong set of golf balls.
 Curve flight when you wanted straight.
 Not high enough.
 Not rolling the extra yards.
 It just matters to play with the ball having specifications that match your golf clubs and characteristics as a player.